Technician guide: Equipment Asset Tracker - Battery (for Reveal)

 - Even though the device is IP67 rated, keep the device clear of moving parts or areas that will expose the device to road debris or high-pressure water spray.
 Use the included mounting hardware.
 Do not use rivets or countersink screws.
 Do not over torque.
 Over torquing or using the wrong mounting hardware can cause the plastic surrounding the mounting hole to crack.

 - Be aware that mounting the device under the floor, especially if it is an enclosed metal trailer or container, as opposed to an open flatbed, can limit connectivity and data transmission.
-As already mentioned, always confirm the status of network signal and GPS by using the device’s status button and status LEDs at the precise mounting location before mounting the device.

 - Good spots for mounting on trailers include on top of the trailer’s tongue or the hitch rail.

 - Installations requiring the use of a ladder are not advised.
 However, if working at height, it is your responsibility to ensure proper safety procedures are followed.